-To be scanned, you would lie on your back on a narrow bed on runners, on which you would be moved until your head was inside the magnet.
+To be scanned, your child/ ward would lie on your back on a narrow bed on runners, on which your child/ ward would be moved until your head was inside the magnet.
 This is rather like having your head put inside the drum of a very large front-loading washing machine.
-The scanning process itself creates intermittent loud noises, and you would wear ear-plugs or sound-attenuating headphones.
-We would be able to talk to you while you are in the scanner through an intercom.
-If you are likely to become very uneasy in this relatively confined space (suffer from claustrophobia), you should NOT take part in the study.
-If you do take part and this happens, you will be able to alert the experimenters by activating an alarm and will then be removed from the scanner quickly.
-It is important that you keep your head as still as possible during the scan, and to help you with this, your head will be partially restrained with padded headrests.
-We shall ask you to relax your head and keep it still for a period that depends on the experiment but may be more than one hour, which may require some effort on your part.
-If this becomes unacceptably difficult or uncomfortable, you may demand to be removed from the scanner.
+The scanning process itself creates intermittent loud noises, and your child/ ward would wear ear-plugs and, where suitable, ear muffs or sound-attenuating headphones.
+We would be able to talk to your child/ ward while being inside the scanner through an intercom.
+If your child/ ward is likely to become very uneasy in this relatively confined space (suffer from claustrophobia), your child/ ward should NOT take part in the study.
+If your child/ ward does take part and this happens, he/she will be able to alert the experimenters by activating an alarm and will then be removed from the scanner quickly.
+It is important that your child/ ward keeps its head as still as possible during the scan, and to help him/ her with this, the head will be partially restrained with padded headrests.
+We shall ask your child/ ward to relax your head and keep it still for a period that depends on the experiment but may be more than one hour, which may require some effort on your childs/ wards part.
+If this becomes unacceptably difficult or uncomfortable, your child/ ward may demand to be removed from the scanner.

-You may be asked to look at a screen through a small mirror (or other optical device) placed just above your eyes and/or be asked to listen to sounds through headphones.
-You may be asked to make judgements about what you see or asked to perform some other kind of mental task.
-Details of the specific experiment in which you are invited to participate will either be appended to this sheet or else given to you verbally by the experimenter.
+Your child/ ward may be asked to look at a screen through a small mirror (or other optical device) placed just above his/ her eyes and/or be asked to listen to sounds through headphones.
+Your child/ ward may be asked to make judgements about what he/ she sees or asked to perform some other kind of mental task.
+Details of the specific experiment in which your child/ ward is invited to participate will either be appended to this sheet or else given to you and your child/ ward verbally by the experimenter.
 Detailed instructions will be given just before the scan, and from time to time during it.

-The whole procedure will typically take about 1 hour, plus another 15 minutes to discuss with you the purposes of the study and answer any questions about it which you may raise.
-You will be able to say that you wish to stop the testing and leave at any time, without giving a reason.
-This would not affect your relationship with the experimenters in any way.
-The study will not benefit you directly, and does not form part of any medical diagnosis or treatment.
-If you agree to participate you will be asked to sign the initial screening form that accompanies this information sheet, in the presence of the experimenter (or other witness, who should countersign the form giving their name and address, if this is not practical).
-It is perfectly in order for you to take time to consider whether to participate, or discuss the study with other people, before signing.
-After signing, you will still have the right to withdraw at any time before or during the experiment, without giving a reason.
+The whole procedure will typically take about 1 hour, plus another 15 minutes to discuss with you and your child/ ward the purposes of the study and answer any questions about it which you and your child/ ward may raise.
+Your child/ ward will be able to say that he/ she wishes to stop the testing and leave at any time, without giving a reason.
+This would not affect your relationship or the relationship of your child/ ward with the experimenters in any way.
+The study will not benefit you or your child/ ward directly, and does not form part of any medical diagnosis or treatment.
+If you and your child/ ward agree that your he/she participates you and your child/ ward will be asked to sign the initial screening form that accompanies this information sheet, in the presence of the experimenter (or other witness, who should countersign the form giving their name and address, if this is not practical).
+It is perfectly in order for you and your child/ ward to take time to consider whether to participate, or discuss the study with other people, before signing.
+After signing, you and your child/ ward will still have the right to withdraw at any time before or during the experiment, without giving a reason.